Before I scare off the non-new mamas, the nutritional info below would be helpful for anyone and the recipes are delicious and super healthy!!

 My friend Mariah is a Holistic Health Counselor in New York City.
 Sounds pretty baller right?!
 She works with people one-on-one, (even via Skype), who really want to make positive changes in their life and their wellbeing.
 We spoke a few months ago about giving birth and breastfeeding and nutrition, and I asked her if she could help me put together a list of nutrients that would be helpful for new mamas.
 I also asked if she would send me some easy, healthy recipes that would incorporate these nutrients.

 She enlisted the help of her friend, Chef Marjorie Greenfield, to come up with a few recipes for breakfast, lunch and dinner that are geared towards new mom nutrition, and are easy to make – because….let’s face it…I’m not over here stirring a hollandaise sauce with a newborn.
 Then, she went over and above by request by writing this awesome blog post on mom/breastfeeding nutrition.
 I have already made two of the recipes below, (pictured above), the Lemon-scented Quinoa with Cauliflower and Walnuts and the Grilled Shrimp with Fresh Fennel Slaw.
 They were both SO FREAKING GOOD!
 The pictures do not do them justice.
 I could eat both of them all the time.
 I have yet to make the other recipes but I think the Roasted Vegetable Soup with Parmesan is next!
+I’ve really enjoyed making some of these recipes, and it always seems worthwhile when they taste as good as they look.
+Sometimes it’s hard to stick with making nutritional food and it becomes even harder when your friends keep telling you to join them at an American restaurant to give myself a much-needed treat.
+Don’t get me wrong, it does sound tempting, but there is plenty of time to eat different types of foods when I’ve lost some weight.
+The only thing I have focused on my mind is when I’m going to make the Roasted Vegetable Soup with Parmesan.
+But there are so many other recipes that are delicious that I want to share with you.

 So read, enjoy, and share with your mom friends!

 Losing weight might be one of your first goals after giving birth, but if you turn your intentions toward eating a diet rich in nutrient dense foods that positively impact your recovery and your mental clarity, you might find that you won’t need to work as hard to shed the pregnancy weight.
 And more importantly you will feel great.
 If you’re nursing, rest assured that milk production burns 500 calories a day!
 Maximizing your energy by routinely eating nutritious meals is the best focus for you and your baby.
+One of the best things to focus on after pregnancy is probably micronutrients.
+If you’re unsure about micronutrients, you could always look at visiting Revive MD to learn more about them.
+To put it simply, micronutrients are crucial for the health of the organisms in our bodies.
+Without micronutrients, our health would probably begin to deteriorate.
+That’s why it’s so important for new moms to ensure they have enough micronutrients in their diet.

 What to Eat: